WhatsApp Message Not Delivered? 5 Common Reasons & Fixes

 To consistently improve delivery rates:

-- Use an official provider like AiSensy for stable delivery analytics and limit protection
+- Clean invalid numbers from your list - Use properly approved templates - Send helpful, relevant content (not just promotions) - Respect frequency caps - Use an official provider like AiSensy for stable delivery analytics and limit protection

 A strong sender reputation ensures more messages reach your customers.